FDA concedes delays in response to baby formula shortage

 FDA inspectors collected bacterial samples from the plant for testing, but shipping issues by “third party delivery companies” delayed the results, according to the report.
 The FDA also faced challenges ramping up its testing capacity for cronobacter, a rare but potentially deadly bacteria repeatedly linked to outbreaks in baby formula.

 The FDA also noted that it had to reschedule its initial inspection of the Abbott plant due to cases of COVID-19 among company staff.
-That delay came on top of earlier missed inspections because the agency pulled its inspectors from the field during the first year of the pandemic.
+That delay came on top of earlier missed inspections because the agency pulled its inspectors from the field during the pandemic.

 The report concluded by listing new resources that Congress would need to authorize to improve infant formula inspections and standards, including: